When was the last time you gazed into the sky and took a good, long look at the stars?

 9. Portsmouth Island and Blue Ridge Observatory, North Carolina

 Portsmouth Island, North Carolina, is another (more adventurous) option, as the 13-mile-long island in the Outer Banks is only accessible by boat.
-So you can set up camp on this wild island (with limited amenities) and enter full-on zen mode while checking out the Big Dipper.
+If you seek places with zero light pollution, this island offers a remote location with no city lights.
+Visit Portsmouth Island to enter full-on zen mode while checking out the Big Dipper.

 10. Big Bend National Park, Texas